kestra-io/docs/content/blogs/2024-08-07-taskrunners-ga.md

 We introduced task runners in Beta in Kestra 0.16.0, and since then, we've been improving their performance, stability, and usability.
 Among others, we've added the capability to **terminate remote workers when the execution is canceled from the UI**, integrated Task Runners into **additional CLI and script plugins**, improved **file handling** and **recovery from failure** in remote compute environments, and documented the feature extensively.

-Thanks to the feedback from over 80 users and a large number of enhancements and bug fixes, Task Runners are now generally available and ready for production use at scale. **We are immensely grateful to all our Beta testers** for their valuable input and suggestions.
+Thanks to the feedback from over 80 users and a large number of enhancements and bug fixes, Task Runners are now generally available and ready for production use at scale. **We are grateful to all our Beta testers** for their valuable input and suggestions.

-*“Our pipelines were faster in GCP Batch service compared to Cloud Run Jobs, and they used even less memory and CPU.
-I attribute this to the simplified code, and simplified design of how Kestra Task Runners only poll VMs as a whole.” -* [Jack P., Data Engineer at Foundation Direct](https://jackskylord.medium.com/kestra-io-powerful-declarative-workflows-1dc79bce0b69)
+> “Our pipelines were faster in GCP Batch service compared to Cloud Run Jobs, and they used even less memory and CPU.
+I attribute this to the simplified code, and simplified design of how Kestra Task Runners only poll VMs as a whole.” — [Jack P., Data Engineer at Foundation Direct](https://jackskylord.medium.com/kestra-io-powerful-declarative-workflows-1dc79bce0b69)

 ## Key Benefits of Task Runners

 Task Runners empower you with **fine-grained resource allocation**, ensuring that you can precisely adjust CPU, memory, and GPU needed for any given task.
-With built-in support for multiple cloud providers and the ability to build custom plugins for any environment you wish, Task Runners give you full flexibility to evolve your infrastructure as your needs change over time.
+With built-in support for multiple cloud providers and the ability to build custom plugins for any environment, Task Runners give you full flexibility to evolve your infrastructure as your needs change over time.

 One of the key benefits of Task Runners is their ability to run the same business logic in different environments without changing anything in your code.
 This significantly **speeds up the development process** and **simplifies the transition from development to staging and production environments**.

 Whether you are developing locally in Docker or running production workloads in Kubernetes, Task Runners offer a **consistent API**, requiring **no changes to your business-logic code** when moving your workflows from development to production.
-And with the centralized configuration through `pluginDefaults`, you can manage your task runner configuration and credentials in a single place for each environment without duplication.
+And with the centralized configuration through `pluginDefaults`, you can manage your task runner configuration and credentials in a single place for each environment without code duplication.

 ## Next steps

 Embrace the scalability of dynamically-provisioned resources with Task Runners, now fully equipped to handle your most demanding data processing workflows.
 Try Task Runners in [Kestra 0.18.0](https://kestra.io/docs/getting-started/installation) today and let us know what you think.

-If you have any questions, reach out via [Slack](https://kestra.io/slack) or open [a GitHub issue](https://github.com/kestra-io/kestra).
+- If you have any questions, reach out via [Slack](https://kestra.io/slack) or open [a GitHub issue](https://github.com/kestra-io/kestra).

-If you like the project, give us [a GitHub star](https://github.com/kestra-io/kestra) and join [the community](https://kestra.io/slack).
+- If you like the project, give us [a GitHub star](https://github.com/kestra-io/kestra) and join [the community](https://kestra.io/slack).